trackow/trackow.github.io/README.md

 </div>

 Dimensions badges are only shown for papers with at least one citation; Altmetric badges are shown in addition for papers that received a high media attention (score of at least 20).

+### Other publications

+1. Cruise report about Leg1a of MOSAiC Expedition [chapter 5.4: Weather and Ice forecasts](https://epic.awi.de/id/eprint/52409/1/BzPM_0744_2020.pdf). **The Expedition AF122/1 - Setting up the MOSAiC Distributed Network in October 2019 with Research Vessel AKADEMIK FEDOROV**.
+Edited by T. Krumpen and V. Sokolov

 ### Scientific profiles / social media